Current Capital Projects

 Water Treatment Plant Replacement

-Summary: On September 22, 2017 ground was broken at the site of the new Water Treatment Plant.
-This is a continued partnership between the University of New Hampshire and the Town of Durham.
-This project will replace the existing water treatment plant located on the north side of the Oyster River at the end of Waterworks Road with a new facility on the south side of the Oyster River off of Mill Road.
+This project, which began construction in Fall 2017, will replace the existing water treatment plant located on the north side of the Oyster River at the end of Waterworks Road with a new facility directly adjacent.
 The current Water Treatment Plant was built in 1935 and is one of the oldest in the State of New Hampshire.
 The new plant will add capacity, reliability and resiliency.
-Durham is lucky enough to have 3 different water sources; The Oyster and lamprey Rivers and the Spruce hole well.
-This will provide the ability to blend these sources into the ration that works bes on any given day.
+This will provide the ability to treat and blend three sources water that works best on any given day.
 The capacity of the existing plant is 1.5 mGD the new plant will increase to 2.0 MGD.
-Construction expected to be completed by Spring of 2019.
+Operations of the new plant are expected to begin this fall with final completion of the office/workshop to be completed by the end of 2019.

-Summary: This comprehensive project addresses a number of urgent science facility renovations and expansion to serve the growing number of science, mathematics, engineering, and technology (STEM) majors at the University.
-It addresses major building system failures as well as essential renovations for laboratory spaces that have outlived their useful life and do not comply with current teaching and research needs.
-It will include a combination of repurposing and relocating for neuroscience and life science occupants in Spaulding and Conant.
-It will significantly expand teaching and research biological science labs.
-This will result in lab spaces that are more adaptable for the evolving needs of these sciences, as well as improving the efficiency and functionality of these laboratories.
-It will provide state of the art science labs for increased enrollments in key science programs.
+Spaulding Hall was originally constructed in 1960 with limited renovations in 1995.
+This project addresses a number of urgent science facility renovations and expansion to serve the growing number of students in biological and neuroscience programs.
+It addresses major building system failures in Spaulding Hall, as well as essential renovations for laboratory spaces that have outlived their useful life and do not comply with current teaching and research needs.
+It will include a combination of repurposing and relocating science lab occupants from Kendall Hall and Conant Hall.
+It will significantly expand teaching and research labs and all of the necessary support functions.